gjr80/weewx-highcharts/README.md

 ## Pre-Requisites ##

 The *Highcharts for weewx* extension requires *weewx v3.4.0* or greater.
+The display of the *Highcharts for weewx* extension data on a web page using the included Javascript files requires the Highcharts *Highstock* charting tool and the *JQuery* JavaScript library.

 ## Installation ##

-The preferred method to install the Highcharts for weewx extension is to use the weewx *wee_extension* utility.
-To install the Highcharts for weewx extension using the weewx *wee_extension* utility:
+The preferred method to install the Highcharts for weewx extension is to use the weewx *wee\_extension* utility.
+To install the Highcharts for weewx extension using the weewx *wee\_extension* utility:

+**Note:** Symbolic names are used below to refer to some file location on the weewx system.
+These symbolic names allow a common name to be used to refer to a directory that may be different from system to system.
+The following symbolic names are used below:

-**Note:** In the following code snippets the symbolic name *$DOWNLOAD_ROOT* is the path to the directory containing the downloaded Highcharts for weewx extension.
+*$DOWNLOAD_ROOT*.
+The path to the directory containing the downloaded Highcharts for weewx extension.

+*$HTML_ROOT*.
+The path to the directory where weewx generated reports are saved.
+This directory is normally set in the *[StdReport]* section of *weewx.conf*.
+Refer to [where to find things](http://weewx.com/docs/usersguide.htm#Where_to_find_things) in the weewx [User's Guide](http://weewx.com/docs/usersguide.htm) for further information.

+*$SKIN_ROOT*.
+The path to the directory where weewx skin folders are located.
+This directory is normally set in the *[StdReport]* section of *weewx.conf*.Refer to [where to find things](http://weewx.com/docs/usersguide.htm#Where_to_find_things) in the weewx [User's Guide](http://weewx.com/docs/usersguide.htm) for further information.

-1. Download the Highcharts for weewx extension from the Highcharts for weewx [releases page](https://github.com/gjr80/weewx-highcharts/releases) into a directory accessible from the weewx machine.
+1. Download the latest Highcharts for weewx extension from the Highcharts for weewx [releases page](https://github.com/gjr80/weewx-highcharts/releases) into a directory accessible from the weewx machine.

 	    wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-highcharts/releases/download/v0.1.0/hfw-0.1.0.tar.gz